 When planning a Mittleider Garden, you must first decide if you want to use soil-beds or grow-boxes.

 Soil-beds are narrow strips of ground prepared for high-yield vegetable production.
 Soil-beds are usually 18 inches wide and 30 feet long.
 Their length can vary depending on the size of your garden.
 The width of the soil-beds should always be 18 inches.

 Grow-Boxes are bottomless frames filled with soil

-Grow-boxes enclose small plots of soil.
+Grow-boxes enclose small plots of custom soil.
 They are usually made of wood or cement and are leveled in place.
-Grow-boxes can be any length or width, but most people use either “mini” grow-boxes, 18 inches wide, or “standard” grow-boxes 4 feet wide.
+Grow-boxes can be any length, and we recommend using either “standard” grow-boxes, 18 inches wide, or “wide” grow-boxes 4 feet wide.

 Grow-Boxes are filled with “custom-made soil,” a mixture of sawdust and sand, or other inert and organic combinations together with a balance of fertilizers.
 The custom-made soil in the frames is used year after year.
 It is never changed nor discarded.

 Both options, soil-beds and grow-boxes, will yield very successful results using the Mittleider Method.
 You can choose to use either or both methods in your garden.